SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.9.md

 When you navigated from the configuration pane to the jobs overview, in some cases, the current job domain would incorrectly be refreshed.

-#### DataMiner Cube - Alarm templates: Hysteresis could incorrectly be applied to “low” severity levels for parameters of type string \[ID_30117\]
+#### DataMiner Cube - Alarm templates: Hysteresis could incorrectly be applied to 'low' severity levels for parameters of type string \[ID_30117\]

 When applying hysteresis to specific alarm severity level for parameters of type string, up to now, it would incorrectly be possible to do so for “low” severity levels.
 From now on, for parameters of type string, it will only be possible to apply hysteresis to “high” severity levels.

 > [!NOTE]
 > If, for a string parameter, Hysteresis is set to “On” or “Off”, then the High and Low levels must be consistent.
 Both should either be enabled or disabled.

-#### DataMiner Cube - Scheduler: Tasks with a type other than “Once” would incorrectly allow you to enter a date and a time in the start date box \[ID_30140\]
+#### DataMiner Cube - Scheduler: Tasks with a type other than 'Once' would incorrectly allow you to enter a date and a time in the start date box \[ID_30140\]

 When you configure a scheduled task with a type other than “Once”, you can specify a start date and an end date.
 Up to now, the start date box would allow you to enter a date and a time.
 As this is not relevant, from now on, the start date box will only allow you to enter a date.